 These Soft Pretzels From Scratch are big, soft, chewy, and salty.
-Easy to make, this favorite snack made from scratch fulfill that favorite mall snack craving!
+Easy to make, this favorite snack made from scratch fulfills that favorite mall snack craving!

 What's even better about these pretzels is that I'm pretty sure that you already have everything you need!